jairsjunior/kafka-kerberos/README.md

 5. To test if everything is working you can use this 2 ways:

 ### using rest proxy script
 * Run the file `test-using-rest-proxy.sh` under the *tests* folder
 ```
 ./test-using-rest-proxy.sh
 ```

 ### produce and consume using this command-line inside of zookeeper container
-    * Entering the container
+- Entering the container:
 ```
 docker exec -it zookeeper bash
 ```
-    * Produce some messages
+- Produce some messages
 ```
 kafka-console-producer --broker-list SASL_PLAINTEXT://broker.kafka-kerberos_default:9093 --topic test-sasl --producer.config /tmp/producer.properties
 ```
-    * Consume all messages
+- Consume all messages
 ```
 kafka-console-consumer --bootstrap-server SASL_PLAINTEXT://broker.kafka-kerberos_default:9093 --topic test-sasl --consumer.config /tmp/consumer.properties --from-beginning
 ```